-I am involved in developing mechanistic models for HIV infection and the immune system, in collaboration with Mélanie Prague, Rodolphe Thiébaut and Ana Jarne.
-The first topic is mainly in collaboration with Mélanie Prague, now post-doc in Harvard.
+I am involved in developing mechanistic models for HIV infection and the immune system, in collaboration with Mélanie Prague, Rodolphe Thiébaut, Ana Jarne and Laura Villain.
+The first topic is mainly in collaboration with Mélanie Prague, now researcher at INRIA, Bordeaux.
 We have developed models for interaction between HIV and the immune system.
 Based on these models, we have proposed an algorithm for dose monitoring.
-The current work aims at analysing several studies simultaneously and identifying the effect of each drug in combination of antiretrovirals.

-The other topic is that of the PhD of Ana Jarne.
-Mechanistic models are developed for estimating and understanding the effect of injection of Interleukin 7 on the restauration of the immune system in HIV infected patients.
+Mechanistic models are also developed for estimating and understanding the effect of injection of Interleukin 7 on the restauration of the immune system in HIV infected patients.
+This was the topic of the PhD of Ana Jarne and now pursued in the PhD of Laura Villain.
+The clinical aim is to propose adaptive strategy of injection of IL7.

 A program called NIMROD allows to make inference in these complex mechanistic models including random effects.